 Apple Inc. (AAPL) Stock Analysis

-Apple Inc. is a multinational technology company that designs and sells iPhones, Mac computers, iPads, wearables, and services to consumers worldwide.
-Investors research AAPL because it is one of the largest publicly traded companies by market capitalization and a core holding in many portfolios, making its financial performance and valuation relevant to broader market trends.
+Apple Inc. is a multinational technology company that designs and sells iPhones, Macs, iPads, wearables, and services to consumers and businesses worldwide.
+The company is one of the most widely researched stocks due to its massive market capitalization, brand strength, and recurring revenue from both hardware and subscription services.

 Get a full AI research report on AAPL